herbertgoto/docdbmonitor/README.md

 This template can be used to deploy a lambda to monitor cursors in every instance of all DocumentDB clusters within a VPC.

 The lambda function is scheduled using a CloudWatch rule.
-Everytime the function is triggered it queries all clusters current cursor usage and compares it to the a warning and a critical threshold, if the usage is above the threshold it raises an alert to an SNS topic.
+Everytime the function is triggered it queries all clusters current cursor usage and compares it against warning and critical threshold, if the usage is above any of the thresholds it raises an alert to an SNS topic.

 Thresholds are environment variables as well as DocumentDB connection parameters.